mattyschell/stratum_bldg/README.md

 ```

 Run the import script to populate either bldg_blue or bldg_green.
 This script
-executes as the stratum user.
+executes as the stratum user regardless of your PGUSER environmental.

 ```shell
 $ ./import.sh bldg_blue